Inclusive language: Race and ethnicity

 Country of origin

 It is more inclusive if you are specific and respectful when referring to the countries people come from.
-This helps to avoid generalizing.
-Consider these examples:
+This helps to avoid harmful overgeneralizations.
+Consider this example.

-• Non-inclusive: Third World (it is a derogatory term that puts several countries and societies in one group based on factors such as income).
+• Third World is an outdated term that puts several countries in one group based on factors such as income.
+The phrases low-income countries, developing countries (or ideally, naming the specific country or region) are more inclusive alternatives.

 Cultural origin